2 Surrey Place is now open for in-centre, one-to-one services by appointment only to support our clients who are most in need of services.

 Telehealth Ontario: +1 866-797-0000

-Resources for Individuals
+Resources for Adults with Disabilities

 These online resources have been curated by our clinicians to help you access information and keep busy while at home.
 We are committed to sharing resources to help engage and support people with developmental disabilities and their families.
 We have compiled a list of online tools that provide accessible and up-to-date information.
 This page will be updated regularly as new resources become available.